-God the Father, we thank you for baptizing us in Your Son Jesus Christ, and giving us the Holy Spirit.
-We thank you for washing us clean from our sins, for giving us new and eternal life, and for reconciling ourselves to You.
-Give us the conviction and the knowledge that baptism is Your work alone in our lives, a gift of grace and mercy.
-Help us to remember our baptisms, that we belong to You and live in Your Kingdom each day.
+God the Father, we thank you for baptizing us into Your Son Jesus Christ, and giving us the Holy Spirit.
+We thank you for washing us clean from our sins, and giving us new and eternal life.
+Give us the conviction and the knowledge that Baptism is Your work alone in our lives, a gift of grace and mercy.
+Help us to remember our Baptisms, and that we belong to You and live in Your Kingdom each day.
 Help us to remember that we live under the cross of Your Son Jesus because we have been baptized in Your Most Holy Name, the Father, the Son, and the Holy Spirit, Amen.